 AI predicted the coronavirus over a week before the outbreak was officially announced

+Here's one of the not-so-fun facts about AI.
 BlueDot, a Canadian-based disease monitoring software company, flagged a series of “unusual” cases of pneumonia in Wuhan in late December 2019.
 That was 9 days before the World Health Organization’s announcement.
 BlueDot's AI also analyzed airline ticket data to predict where the coronavirus might strike next based on where people were traveling from Wuhan.

-Founded in 2014, BlueDot is comprised of a team of over 3 dozen specialists in diverse fields, from veterinary and medical care to software development.
+Founded in 2014, BlueDot is a team of over 3 dozen specialists in diverse fields, from veterinary and medical care to software development.
 Their AI-powered software analyzes a ton of data from an array of sources, including public health announcements and reports.
 Specialists then review that data to create reports and alert healthcare bodies.

 AI is better at diagnosing life-threatening diseases than humans